CycloneSEQ-Bioinformatics/Bamboo/README.md

   General input/output arguments.

   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Directory to save output figures and reports. (default: bamboo_report) --sample_size SAMPLE_SIZE
+                        Directory to save output figures and reports.
+                        (default: bamboo_report)
+  --sample_size SAMPLE_SIZE
                         The number of reads to be analyzed.
-Use --sample_size -1 to disable random sampling and analyze all reads in the input data. (default: 100000)
-  --seed SEED           Random seed for sampling. (default: 42) --keep-intermediates  Do not remove intermediate data files generated in the analyses. (default: False)
+Use --sample_size -1 to disable random sampling and analyze all reads in the input data. (default: 100000) --seed SEED           Random seed for sampling. (default: 42) --keep-intermediates  Do not remove intermediate data files generated in the analyses. (default: False) --align_all           Align all reads in the original fastq file to the reference genome,this parameter defaults to false and may increase the runtime significantly if this mode is used. (default: False)
 ```